Canadian Children’s Book Author

-My newest book is Why We Need Vaccines: How Humans Beat Infectious Diseases, which explores infectious diseases and vaccines for upper middle-grade and high school readers.
-The book delves into the fascinating history of diseases like smallpox and the plague, the equally fascinating history of vaccine development, and the science of how vaccines work.
-I also write about social issues, including the spread of misinformation, hesitancy to get vaccinated, and fair access to vaccines.
+Why We Need Vaccines: How Humans Beat Infectious Diseases explores infectious diseases and vaccines for upper middle-grade and high school readers.
+In the book I write about the history of diseases like smallpox and plague, the history of vaccine development, and the science of how vaccines work.
+I also talk about social issues, including the spread of misinformation, hesitancy to get vaccinated, and fair access to vaccines.
 The book is illustrated by Paige Stampatori and published by Orca Book Publishers.

 About the Author